-Coordinating support by assuming state responsibility, goes a long way towards introducing a rhetoric that wasn’t used in the other welfare organizations.
-Scolding the economically abusive partner takes the form of condemnation: “people act all innocent.”
-The interviewee considers economic abuse to be a form of abuse and stands beside the woman, asking the partner to transfer the information granting access to the bank account.
+Coordinating support by assuming state responsibility introduces a rhetoric not used in the other welfare organizations.
+Reprimanding the economically abusive partner takes the form of condemnation: “people act all innocent.”
+The interviewee considers EA a form of abuse and supports the woman, asking the partner for access information for the bank account.
 Coordinating support here goes beyond collaboration with other SWOs to insist on partners’ support.
 The emerging oppositional institutional logic can be compared to the dominant logic on the same four dimensions of institutional logic:

 Table 3: Comparing the dominant mediating and alternative institutional logics